notspiff/game.nestopia/Readme.md

+# game.nestopia

+Nestopia is a portable open source NES/Famicom emulator.
+It is designed to be as accurate as possible and supports a large number of peripherals.
+The hardware is emulated at cycle-by-cycle granularity, ensuring full support for software that does mid-scanline and other timing trickery.

 # Building out-of-tree (recommended)

 ## Linux

-Clone and enter the repo and create a build folder
+Clone the repo and create a build directory

 ```shell
 git clone https://github.com/kodi-game/game.nestopia.git